vocdoni/vocdoni-sdk/README.md

-The Vocdoni SDK is a convenient way to interact with the Vocdoni Protocol through [the new API][Vocdoni API], allowing anyone to create, manage and participate in voting processes and collective decision making.
+The Vocdoni SDK is a convenient way to interact with the Vocdoni Protocol through [the new API][Vocdoni API], allowing anyone to create, manage and participate in voting processes and collective decision-making.

+## Disclaimer

+The Vocdoni SDK and the underlying API is WIP.
+Please beware that it can be broken at any time if the release is `alpha` or `beta`.
+We encourage to review this repository for any change.

 ## Prerequisites